 Gabbert might have been hoping for a location where there might have been a more open path to playing time, but he’ll rejoin the Bucs quarterback room as an experienced backup option behind Tom Brady.
 This will be Gabbert’s third consecutive season in Tampa Bay.

-The Jets are signing Joe Flacco to a one-year deal.
+The Bills are signing Stefon Diggs to a four-year extension.